Massaponax, Virginia: Geography

 Massaponax is located just east of Spotsylvania Courthouse and approximately 4.5 miles south of the Four Mile Fork area.

 Massaponax Creek is a stream located 4.8 miles from Fredericksburg Virginia.
 It is located near Ruffins Pond and runs almost parallel west to east below Fredericksburg.

 Massaponax Creek is a popular local spot for fishing.
 The most popular species caught here are Largemouth bass, Blue catfish, and Snakehead.

 Massaponax Creek Trail is a 1.6 mile trail located in Loriella Park.

 Ni River Trail is located across the street from Massaponax High School.
 It features a pond and nature walking trails and is a great location to view wildlife.

 Demographics

 Massaponax is a suburban community (based on population density) located in Fredericksburg, Virginia.
-Neighborhoods in Massaponax include Lee's Park, South Oaks, Lancaster Gates, Fox Point, Crown Grant, and others.
+Neighborhoods in Massaponax include Lee's Park, South Oaks, Lancaster Gate, Fox Point, Timberlake, and others.

-Massaponax is a very diverse community.
+Massaponax is considered to be a very diverse community.
+56% of students at Massaponax High School are Black, Latino, Native American, or Asian.

 It is the site of historic Massaponax Baptist Church.